-Sediment collecting behind silt fences must be removed before it is halfway up the fence.
+Sediment collecting behind silt fences must be removed when it is one-third of the height of the fence.
 Move collected sediment to a vegetated area or other place where it will not wash into ditches, channels, or streams.
 Re-trench and tamp down fencing that is undercut by gullies.

 Stop uphill gully formation by grading, seeding, and mulching, or filling with rock, soil, brush, or other material.
 Use erosion control blankets or turf reinforcement mats to control large areas of uphill erosion.
 Replace broken or bent-over stakes.
 Inspect places where fences are joined to make sure joint is solid.
 Install J-hooks where water flows along silt fence if necessary.
-Remove all silt fences and grade and seed the area when grass is established, before the project is completed.
+Remove all silt fences and grade, seed, and mulch the area when grass is established, before the project is completed.

 Silt fences don't have to be on the property line.
 Placing them on slopes with the ends turned up to trap sheet flow provides better performance.
 Stagger fence sections to ensure total coverage.
-Clean out before sediment reaches halfway up.
+Clean out when sediment reaches one-third of the fence height.
 Repair as needed, and remove when grass is well established.